-There are many things that can reduce anxiety and make it much more manageable.
-Psychological therapies can help in developing coping strategies and problem solving skills.
+There are many things that can reduce anxiety and make it more manageable.
+Psychological therapies can help you understand your experience of anxiety and what is maintaining it.
+It can help you to identify and develop coping strategies and problem-solving skills.
 There are some medications which people may find useful, especially in the short term.

 Many people find mindfulness techniques helpful for anxiety, and physical exercise can also be really helpful.

 - Taking a deep breath